Hayedeh: Post-revolutionary career (1978–1990)

 On August 29, 1978, Hayedeh immigrated to the United Kingdom.
-The next year, Iran underwent an Islamic Revolution.
+She had left Iran before the revolution because she was nervous.
+She stated: Iran has usurped and occupied us.
+Sources indicate the luxurious house she had on 'Jordan Street' had been confiscated by the rebels and had bought a small apartment in the U.S. (?) for her daughter.
+She was very upset about the matter in a correspondence from Radio Farda.
+The next year, Iran underwent the 1979 Islamic Revolution.
 She stayed there for three years and moved to the United States in 1982 to continue her singing career.

+When Hayedeh left the country, her morale had declined, but her activity had increased.
+She had been invited to perform in Germany, and when her team went, they saw that it was a small dining hall, and they advised her not to do it and not to damage her prestige, emphasizing Hayedeh's status and class.
+But, later big programs started, and she came and was received with great enthusiasm.

-Caltex Records, an Iranian recording label, supported Hayedeh in her career.
+Caltex Records, an Iranian recording label, supported Hayedeh in her career, under the patronage of renowned impresario "Saam."

 Hayedeh lived in Los Angeles from 1982 until the end of her life.
 The area became a hub for the Persian (Iranian) community in Southern California since the 1980s.

 Hayedeh released many successful albums during this time, and all her songs were bootlegged in Iran.
-Hayedeh's political and nostalgic songs such as "Rouzaye Roshan", "Ghesseyeh Man", "Zendegi" became very popular with the Iranian exile community.
+Hayedeh's political and nostalgic songs such as "Rouzaye Roshan", "Ghesseyeh Man" and "Zendegi" became very popular with the Iranian exile community.

 Her songwriters and producers in the United States were mostly Sadegh Nojouki and Mohammad Heydari.
 Songwriters she worked with were Ardalan Sarfaraz, Homa Mir-Afshar and Bijan Samandar.
 Songwriter who wrote more than 30 of Hayedeh's songs and hits was her best friend Leila Kasra (a.k.a.
 Hedieh), who was featured in many of her albums reciting her poems.
 During her exile, Hayedeh regularly appeared on the Los Angeles-based Persian-language TV channels IRTV, Jaam-E-Jam and Jonbesh TV.